-Criteria JORC Code explanation Commentary Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
-In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
+In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-Three primary sampling techniques are utilised, geophysical gamma logging, geochemical assaying and specific gravity by pycnometry testing, all of which are set as 1 metre intervals.
-During the drilling phase a down hole geophysics gamma sonde is deployed during both the inrod and openhole drill runs (where possible according to ground conditions).
-Geophysical sampling is recorded every 0.05 metre and composited into 1 metre intervals and provides an equivalent U3O8 result (referred to as eU3O8).
-The gamma sonde undertakes a daily calibration test against a standard source, and also undertakes a yearly calibration to verify the dead-time and K-Factor conversion variables used to convert observed and true gamma counts into an eU3O8 reading.
-All downhole geophysical tools are run down a verification drillhole (R3PD13) and a technical report produced monthly.
-The selection of samples for geochemical assaying is initially defined by the results from the down hole geophysics were unable to reach and no gamma data was obtained the entire interval is selected for assay.
-The current suite of geochemical analyses consists of 48 major and trace elements which is analysed by ICPMS and ICPOES.
-All elements are reported in parts per million (ppm), except for U, which is reported as the weight percent oxide U3O8.
+Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.

-Criteria JORC Code explanation Commentary Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Criteria JORC Code explanation Commentary Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.).
 All current drilling has been a combination of HQ3 and NQ/NQ3 Diamond core.
 Core orientation is conducted by a reflex digital orientation tool and the low side markup is made at the drilling rig upon core retrieval.
 The remaining core orientation lines are completed by the field team at the core logging facility.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 Sample recovery is logged according to geotechnical intervals, with interval length and total recovered metres logged for the entire drill hole.
 All exclusion intervals are also recorded (due to core loss) to provide a total sample recovery percentage for every drill hole.
 The diamond core is processed in the ERA Jabiru East core yard where each metre is checked, measured and marked before the core is geologically and geotechnically logged.
 Every discrepancy between the measured length of the core and the driller's length marked on the core blocks is investigated.
 Discrepancies are resolved by ERA field staff, geologists and drilling personnel prior to cutting and sampling.
 Triple tube drilling has been selected to increase core recovery in the mineralised zone.
 Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
-Core (or costean, channel, etc) photography.
+Core (or costean, channel, etc.) photography.
 The total length and percentage of the relevant intersections logged.
 All diamond core is oriented and geologically logged to a detailed system that is constructed around the specific style of geological model/mineralisation under evaluation.
 Emphasis is placed upon the association of stratigraphy, lithology, structure and brecciation intensity.
-Similarly, the same core is geotechnically logged to system that is specifically adopted to derive a Tunneling Quality Index (Q) for geotechnical stope span support criteria.
-100% of the core is logged in this manner.
+Similarly, the same core is geotechnically logged to a system that is specifically adopted to derive a Tunneling Quality Index (Q) for geotechnical stope span support criteria.
+100 per cent of the core is logged in this manner.
 All core is photographed under consistent lighting conditions and the digital images stored on an internal shared drive.